What does “tegami” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “tegami” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - tegami – 手紙 (てがみ) : a noun meaning ‘letter’, ‘note’, or such in Japanese.
 This can also work as plural.
-Native speakers use this noun to refer to a hand-written message in Japanese.
-So, the usage of this noun is similar to those of the English ones, “letter” and “note”.
-These two kanji characters literally mean ‘hand-written paper’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+Native speakers use this noun to refer to a hand-written message or messages in Japanese.
+These two kanji characters literally mean ‘hand paper’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Letters often refer to hand-written messages on paper.

 Hope my explanations are understandable and helpful for Japanese learners.